Meet the Herd!

 But when he turned up it was clear he’d been badly abused in the training process (as we now realise is all too common).
 He has a scar where his tongue was tied and nearly ripped out during his training; he was covered in whip marks, cuts and bites; and his skin was so thin and fragile that he bled every time he bumped into something.
 It’s truly heartbreaking what some people will do in the name of “horsemanship”.

 Sunny may have missed his path, but now he has humans who love him and care for him, and who work to try and reestablish his trust in people.
 He’s an inquisitive boy, and we’re always finding him going through the grooming bucket or doing some “remodelling” of the fence bars.
 He and Mel are paddock companions and spend their days on the mountain eating hay together.
+Having found his path, Sunny is now Mel’s second in command.

-Annie the Mini
+Annie

-It’s not necessarily that we’re saving the best till last, but we do have a special place in our hearts for Annie the Mini Horse!
+We do have a special place in our hearts for Annie the Mini Horse!
 Annie was our first rescue, arriving at the Missed Path Sanctuary in late 2020.

 Annie was the head of her herd of thirteen mostly full-sized horses, just a few miles from us.
 She wasn’t abused, but had fallen into neglect as her aging owner became less and less able to take care of the horses he loved.
 Sad though he was, he was happy to see her go to a good home.